AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 There are [4 default configurations](https://stackoverflow.com/questions/48754619/what-are-cmake-build-type-debug-release-relwithdebinfo-and-minsizerel/59314670#59314670) -
 `Debug`, `Release`, `RelWithDebInfo` and `MinSizeRel` - and `CMAKE_BUILD_TYPE` [variable](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html)
-is configures this.
+configures this.

 - **Debug** - for development use only.
-No optimizations, debug symbols included.
+No optimizations, debug info included.
-- **Release** - produces final deliverable binary.
+- **Release** - produces the final deliverable binary.
 Optimized for speed, no debug info included.
 - **RelWithDebInfo** - same as Release, but includes debug info.
-Debug info significantly increases the size of the binary, but also allows to analyze crash dumps.
+Debug info significantly increases the size of the binary, but allows to analyze crash dumps.
-- **MinSizeRel** - similar to Release, but optimized for binary size rather than speed.
+- **MinSizeRel** - similar to Release, but optimized for size of the binary rather than execution speed.

-We can consider shipping a library without debug info - built with Release or MinSizeRel configuration - if we don't expect to receive and analyze crash dumps from our clients.
+We can consider shipping the library without debug info - **Release** or **MinSizeRel** configuration - if we don't expect to receive and analyze crash dumps from the clients.
-If we do need to investigate crashes, we need debug symbols, but we also need optimizations, so RelWithDebInfo is our only option.
-But we don't want to ship debug symbols to customers.
+If we do need to investigate crashes, we need debug symbols, but we also need optimizations, so **RelWithDebInfo** is our only option.
+But we don't want to ship a library polluted with debug info.

 The solution is to put debug info in a separate file.